Testing? Testing? Is this thing working? What even is modern technology? Whatever.~Bennu (Phoenix) of Zau

 “Where are her parents?”

-“They went out into the storm when the power went out—but that was hours ago, and she hasn’t seen or heard from them since.”
+“They went outside when the power went out—but that was hours ago, and she hasn’t seen them since.”
 I pause, watching Sam shiver.
-“The girl is huddled on the couch, waiting for her parents to come inside.
-Suddenly, there’s a loud knock on the door.
+“The girl is huddled on the couch, waiting for her parents to come inside, when, suddenly, there’s a loud knock on the door.
 THUD!
 THUD!
 THUD!”
 I shout, making her jump.
-“The little girl stares at the door.
-Then, she gets to her feet, walking slowly, so slowly.
+“The little girl stares at the door, then gets to her feet, walking slowly, so slowly.
 ‘Mom?’ she calls.
 ‘Dad?’
 Nobody responds.”

 “Who’s at the door?”
 Sam asks meekly.

 I stare her down, letting the seconds tick by.